Fox-ML-infrastructure/Fox-v1-infra/docs/03_technical/implementation/ADDING_PROPRIETARY_MODELS.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Note: If implementing outside the AGPL'd codebase, use your own license header.
 """

 import numpy as np